Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/production/KeepSoftwareUpToDate.md

   Various tomcat-related mailing lists, including Tomcat-announce which is a low volume list for release announcements and security vulnerabilities.

 * [Java SE Security](https://www.oracle.com/java/technologies/javase/javase-tech-security.html){:target="_blank"}
-  Oracle’s Java security page which includes a chronology of Java security issues and user forums.
+  Oracle's Java security page which includes a chronology of Java security issues and user forums.

 * [thredds mailing list](https://www.unidata.ucar.edu/mailing_lists/archives/thredds/){:target="_blank"}
   The THREDDS mailing list where announcements of new releases will be made.

 * [Buqtraq vunerability database](https://www.securityfocus.com/vulnerabilities){:target="_blank"}
-  SecurityFocus’ database of all known vulnerabilities for all different types of software from different vendors.
+  SecurityFocus' database of all known vulnerabilities for all different types of software from different vendors.